-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5 Report-No.: 936/21209919/A

 The July 2009 version of The Guidance is ambiguous with respect to which slope and intercept should be used to correct a candidate should it fail the test for equivalence.
-After communication with the convenor of the EC working group, which is responsible for setting up the Guide, it was decided that the requirement of the November 2005 version of the Guidance are still valid, and that the slope and intercept from the orthogonal regression of all the paired data should be used.
+After communication with the convenor of the EC working group, which is responsible for setting up the Guide, it was decided that the requirement of the November 2005 version of the Guide are still valid, and that the slope and intercept from the orthogonal regression of all the paired data should be used.
 These are shaded gold and marked 'other' in the key on the above Table 32.